Voyages Indigenous Tourism Australia Pty Ltd (Yulara, NT)

 The AIP Plan developed by Voyages Indigenous Tourism Australia is available here.

-Construction work is underway.
+Construction work is largely complete (as at November 2019).
 See here.

 A Case Study factsheet on Voyages Indigenous Tourism Australia can be viewed here.